PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 Thus, depending on the character played, the NPCs would either talk to you or not and if talking to you they would only have dialogues specifically written with your particular character in mind.

+It of course should also be possible at any given moment for player characters to speak with each other; the friends are usually saying the dialogues that are known from the singleplayer, but there may be some additional options in order to communicate some general important stuff: Exchange items with each other, agree upon meeting at a specific location at a given time etc.

 But the reader may realise a difficulty of this approach to a multiplayer story: When e.g. the role of Diego is taken by another player, how can one make sure that the main hero and Diego meet at the desired time?
 For example: When the player is send to the troll canyon and Diego is already there.
 How can this work, since the player in the role of Diego may be finished already before the main hero arrives?

 **Coop Missions:**